Clarkb2UofM/Clarkb2UofM.github.io/README.md

 ---

-### Step 2 - Uploading files to your Repository
+#### Step 2 - Uploading files to your Repository
 Now that the repository is set up, the next step is to upload your resume to the repository.
 1. Click the **'Add file'** button.
 2. Click **'Create new file'** in the drop down menu.
-3. Naviate to the window labeled **'Name your file...'** and type ```index.md```.
+3. Type `index.md` into the field labeled **'Name your file...'**.

-Github pages is set up to use ```index.md``` as the homepage of your site.
+Github pages is set up to use `index.md` as the homepage of your site.
 4. Paste your resume into the text box below.
 Your resume must be formatted as markdown text, _see the prerequisites listed above_.
-5. After entering your resume, click **'Commit changes...'** to continue.
+5. Click **'Commit changes...'** to continue.

 A window will open up asking for details regarding your commit.
-A commit is a saved file, if you plan on changing your resume in the future, you will still be able to view old versions of your resume by looking at the commits.
 All of the pre-selected commit options on the screen will work for our purposes today.

 - _Optionally_, if expect to edit your resume in the future, you can add information in the box labeled 'Extended description' detailing the current state of your resume.